Dethklok: Touring history

 Dethklok toured North America, in support of Dethalbum III, with Machine Head, All That Remains and the Black Dahlia Murder during November and December 2012.
 Bassist Pete Griffin filled in for several shows while Bryan Beller was touring with his band, the Aristocrats.

 Dethklok performed at Festival Supreme on October 25, 2014, in Los Angeles, California.
 Dethklok then performed at Adult Swim Festival 2019.
 Dethklok, afterwards, went on to play the Adult Swim Festival 2022.
 The band then went on to tour in North America, in support of Dethalbum IV, with Babymetal and Jason Richardson from August to October 2023.

 In the spring of 2024, Dethklok headlined the "Mutilation on a Spring Night" tour, running from early April to early May in the United States.
 Support on the tour was provided by DragonForce and Nekrogoblikon.

+Dethklok are scheduled to tour in 2026.
+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.
+In February 2026, the band was also announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+Dethklok co-headlined the Amonklok tour along with Swedish melodic death metal band Amon Amarth in April and May of 2026.

 Awards

 Dethklok received the award for best international band during the 2009 Revolver Golden God Awards.
 A clip of the band's acceptance speech was played after they were announced as the recipients.
 They were presented the award by Chuck Billy, best known for his work as the vocalist for the thrash metal band Testament.
 In 2013, Dethalbum III won an Independent Music Award for Best Metal/Hardcore Album.